 - Combine the white wine, green onion, mushrooms and scallops in a saucepan.

-- Simmer for 5 minutes on medium.
+- Simmer for 5 minutes on medium heat.

 - While the scallop mixture simmers, melt the butter on medium heat in a large skillet, and stir in the flour and salt.